g41797/sputnik/README.md

 type OnServerConnect func(connection any)
 ```

-*Optional* OnServerConnect callback is executed by Sputnik
+*Optional* OnServerConnect callback is executed by sputnik
 * after start of *Run*
 * after successful connection to server
 * on own goroutine